AnClark/faust-vst/README.md

 uses a voice assignment algorithm which properly deals with multi-channel MIDI data, and it provides automatic MIDI controller assignments and MTS tuning capabilities.
-Faust sources that have been developed for faust-lv2 should just take a recompile to make them work in exactly the same way in any VST host (the MTS support requires a VST host which can send sysex data to plugins, however).
+Faust sources that have been developed for faust-lv2 should just take a recompile to make them work in exactly the same way in any VST host.

 At present, faust-vst has been tested and is known to work on Linux and Mac OS
-X. Support for Windows should be a piece of cake, though, and will hopefully be available in the near future.
+X. Support for Windows should be a piece of cake, though, and will hopefully be added in the near future.

 Prerequisites
 -------------